money2

 The Currency also allows you to optionally provide a country, unit and name.
 The common currencies have currency-specific values for each of these.

 You would normally create a single instance of a Currency and re-use that throughout your code base.
-The easiest way to do this is to register your currency.
+The easiest way to do this is to your currency.